Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 along the H-O-H angle bisector.
 However, the water energy with the exc=0 dryrun increases rather rapidly and is almost mixed in the four-atom sites of O-H-H-M. One should decrease the time step as half or less, and run the simulation again.
-The time step dt= 0.0125, which is a half of the initial one, can be acceptable at all although it has much noises.
+The time step dt= 0.125 fs (1.25 x 10^-16 s), which is a half of the initial one, can be acceptable at all although it has much noises.

 It is unlike the five-atom TIP5P/Ew code with symmetric positive H-H and negative L-L sites.
 On the other hand, there occurs self-diffusion for the TIP5P code